-In the output of Example 5.2, the most interesting column is the minimum value.
+The most interesting column in the output is the minimum value.
 The weight variable has a minimum value of less than zero, which is clearly erroneous.
 Similarly, the height variable's minimum value seems to be very low.
 In fact, it is more than 5 standard deviations from the mean, and is a seemingly bizarre height for an adult person.
-We can examine the data in more detail with the EXAMINE command (see Section 15.3 [EXAMINE], page 132):